infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 The functional tests test the __functionality from the perspective of a developer__.

-Here you could test some custom validation rules, Ajax requests and similar.
+Here you could test some custom validation rules, Ajax requests, and similar.

 #### Integration tests

 These tests will __test code modules in the context of a WordPress app__.

 You would test each of your functionality (usually split across different functions) using integration tests.
 For instance, say we have created a custom rest route that will handle the contact form functionality - you would POST some data to it, and, depending on the data, expect some result.
-During this test a lot of your code functionalities will be tested - rest setup and existence of correct route, route validation, your business logic that handles data sent to the route, email sending, etc.
+During this test, a lot of your code functionalities will be tested - rest setup and the existence of the correct route, route validation, your business logic that handles data sent to the route, email sending, etc.

 In your `tests/wpunit/Routes` you could create a `ContactRouteTest.php` file